 In some respects, the way the icehouse looked when we purchased the property was pretty similar to the Jason McNulty’s photos that zip posted in “Icehouse on Ice”.
 We patched in clapboards where windows had been, where a large section of the Southwest wall had been cut open, where animals had compromised the walls, where rot had damaged the structure, etc. The result was a charming patchwork of clapboard siding that resolved itself a bit once we primed and painted the building.
 Remember, that this was a temporary measure, intended to last long enough for us to stabilize the structure and complete the majority of the house and boathouse rehab. but months turn into years, turned into a decade and a half.
 At last we’re ready yo resume the project yoo long deferred.

-Hroth and Justin began removing clapboard siding from the west facade of the icehouse first.
+Hroth and Justin began removing clapboard siding from the west facade of the icehouse first (see the later new installation here).
 Since this side of the building is not within the public viewshed it made sense to experiment, troubleshoot, and fine-tune the process here first.
 The photo above is early in the process, and the photo below is after completion.

 So, yes, I fumbled the chronological sequence be featuring that first photo at the top of this post.
 I really should have been here at the bottom since it’s the most recent update, but it looked too dramatic to bury at the bottom!